ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Because we are often looking at the rightmost log entry, it is frequently useful to refer to the **frontier** of the log.
-The frontier consists of the root log entry, followed by the entries produced by repeatedly moving right until reaching the last entry of the log.
+The frontier consists of the root log entry, followed by the entries produced by repeatedly moving right until reaching the rightmost log entry.
 Using the same example of a log with 50 entries, the frontier would be entries: `31, 47, 49`.

 Example code for efficiently navigating the implicit binary search tree is